-- 13 the air and oil rate are now adjusted at the maximum power stage, go on with the point to point adjustement on the SV adjusting cam as to reach the minimum output point. - 14 as for the point-to-point regulation in order to set the cam foil shape, move the low flame microswitch (cam III) a little lower than the maximum position (90°); - 15 set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position; - move cam III (low flame) towards the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to a lower position: screw V to increase the rate, unscrew to decrease, in order to get the pressure as shown on diagram in Fig. 18, according to the requested rate. - 17 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 18 The low flame position must never match the ignition position that is why cam III must be set 20°- 30° more than the ignition position.
+- once the oil rate is adjusted at the maximum output, go on with the point to point adjustment on the SV2 adjusting cam as to reach the minimum output point, as described on the next steps. - 12 as for the point-to-point regulation, move the gas low flame microswitch a little lower than the maximum position (90°); - 13 set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position (as far as fully-modulating burners, see the related paragraph); - move the low flame cam to the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to the lower position: screw V2 to increase the rate, unscrew to decrease. - 15 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 16 The low flame position must never match the ignition position that is why the cam must be set 20°- 30° more than the ignition position.

 Turn the burner off; then start it up again.
 If the adjustment is not correct, repeat the previous steps.
-Now adjust the pressure switch (see page 31).